As an entrepreneur or small business owner, app store optimization (ASO) may be the 987th thing on your to-do list.

 Keyword optimization

-Regarding keyword optimization, Google Play’s indexing process mirrors that of Google Search.
-This means it considers all textual elements for keyword indexing.
-Therefore, using relevant keywords within the description can contribute to your app store rankings.
+When it comes to keyword optimization, Google Play’s indexing process mirrors that of Google Search, meaning it considers all textual elements for keyword indexing.
+As a result, using relevant keywords within the description can contribute to your app store rankings.

 In contrast, while app descriptions are important, they don’t directly impact rankings on the Apple App Store.
 However, the Apple App Store offers a dedicated field for keywords and can also pull keywords from competitors and category names.